 President & CEO

-In an ideal world, BDS sympathizers would end their fixation with Israel and turn their attention where it belongs - to the tyrants and despots of the world who force their citizens to live in abject poverty and severe repression.
-That, however, would obviously be too much to ask.
+Consequently, investing in Israel bonds counters the BDS goal of weakening Israel’s economy by doing the exact opposite: helping to keep it strong.
+And, when Israel bonds are utilized to make donations to universities, they provide additional value by enhancing the university and frustrating the efforts of campus BDS supporters.
+In an ideal scenario, BDS sympathizers would end their hypocritical fixation with Israel and instead turn their attention where it belongs - to the tyrants and despots of the world who force their citizens to live in abject poverty and severe repression.
+That, of course, is unlikely to happen.

 Nonetheless, it would be enlightening to ask BDS sympathizers exactly who they think wants Israel boycotted.